-Proposed flags of New Zealand
+Proposed flags of Aotearoa New Zealand (updated 2024)

 Flags